 from the premises, especially those of real or sentimental value.
 Some

-All cupboards and shelf space should be left clear for the tenant's own
+cupboards and shelf space should be left clear for the tenant's own use.

-clean condition, and at the end of each tenancy it is the tenant's responsibility
+condition, and at the end of each tenancy it is the tenant's responsibility

 It is helpful if you leave information for the tenant on operating the